 Federal Reserve Banks accept only genuine, current U.S. coin for deposit.
 Deposits of the following are NOT accepted at the Federal Reserve Banks:

-Institutions should forward counterfeit or unlawfully altered coin directly to their local U.S. Secret Service office.
-If the Federal Reserve Bank detects counterfeit or unlawfully altered coin in an institution's deposit, it is forwarded to the Secret Service, and the institution is charged for the difference.
+Depository Institutions (DIs) should forward counterfeit or unlawfully altered coin directly to their local U.S. Secret Service office.
+If the Federal Reserve Bank detects counterfeit or unlawfully altered coin in a DI's deposit, it is forwarded to the Secret Service, and the DI is charged for the difference.

 The bags containing your deposit must be securely sealed to ensure that unauthorized access can be easily detected.
 Use a seal that cannot be compromised without detection and bears your institution's identification.
 We may refuse a deposit if the integrity of a bag appears to have been compromised, or if the seal does not effectively deter access to the bag's contents.